mdda/vscode-project-tree/README.md

 # Project-Tree Notes

-Sample seems to have 3 different ways of providing a tree layout.
+Sample seems to have 3-4 different ways of providing a tree layout.
 Need to back a single, flexible version...

+*  DepNodeProvider = ./nodeDependencies
+*  JsonOutlineProvider = ./jsonOutline
+*  FtpExplorer = ./ftpExplorer
+*  FileExplorer = ./fileExplorer

 -----------